 Video of the Day

 Types of Weed Killer

 Herbicides are post-emergent or pre-emergent.
 Post-emergent herbicides control existing weeds, and they can be systemic or non-systemic.
 Systemic herbicides work by moving through plants to their roots, and they're most effective when the plants are actively growing.

 Non-systemic herbicides damage plant tissues, and they can be applied at any time of day.
 Pre-emergent herbicides are also effective when applied at any time of day.
 These herbicides create a chemical barrier in the soil that prevents weeds from appearing.

 Applying Systemic Herbicides

-Early morning and late afternoon are the best times for applying systemic herbicides in summer in warm climates, such as U.S. Department of Agriculture plant hardiness zone 9 and higher.
+Early morning and late afternoon are the best times for applying systemic herbicides in summer in warm climates, such as U.S. Department of Agriculture plant hardiness zone 7 and warmer.
 Don't apply herbicides around midday or early afternoon in summer.
 Midday heat causes plant growth to slow down, and the herbicides quickly dry out on the leaves, which reduces the amount of herbicide weeds absorb.